tinymce/tinymce-docs/_includes/configuration/formats.md

 });
 ```

 #### wrapper

 States that the format is a container format for block elements.
-For example a div wrapper or blockquote.
+For example, a `div` wrapper or `blockquote`.

 **Type:** `boolean`